Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Introduction

 \section{Introduction}

 Microscopic calculations of transport coefficients for highly dense quark matter, which may be seen in astrophysical object like compact stars, are an important input in modeling an array of astrophysical phenomena.
 Refs.~\cite{Astro1,Astro2,Astro3,Astro4} have gone through these microscopic estimations.
-Future experimental facilities like FAIR at GSI, Germany~\cite{FAIR} and the NICA at JINR, Russia~\cite{NICA} are aimed to probe similar kind of high density zone in their laboratories.
+Future experimental facilities, such as Facility for Antiproton and Ion Research at GSI, Germany~\cite{FAIR} and the NICA at JINR, Russia~\cite{NICA} aim to probe similar kind of high density zone in their laboratories.
 Transport coefficients of highly dense matter, produced there, may have influence on different phenomenological quantities like spectra, flow, which can be constructed from experimental data, measured by their detector set up.